 Does Skin Needling really work?

-Every day since I opened my skin care clinic a few years ago, it seems like daily, clients optimistically ask me: “Does skin needling really work as good as people say?”
-Skin Needling, also called Microneedling or Collagen Induction Therapy (CIT), is a relatively new cosmetic procedure that uses the body’s own healing process to stimulate collagen production and skin cell turnover.
+Every day since I opened my skin care clinic in Applecross – a suburb of Perth, Western Australia a few years ago, it seems like daily, clients optimistically ask me: “Does skin needling really work as good as people say?”
+Skin Needling in Perth, also called Microneedling or Collagen Induction Therapy (CIT), is a relatively new cosmetic procedure that uses the body’s own healing process to stimulate collagen production and skin cell turnover.

 Does skin needling really work?
 The short answer is yes.
 Whether you ask any beauty enthusiast or people that have tried it for an overall uplift in their appearance, minor scars, stretch marks, stubborn hyperpigmentation, and other related cosmetic challenges, the almost universal review is wildly positive.